emdgroup/baybe/docs/userguide/serialization.md

 which are accordingly expected by the [`SearchSpace`](baybe.searchspace.core.SearchSpace.__init__) constructor.
-However, instead of providing the two components directly, most users would more naturally invoke one of the alternative `classmethods` available, such as {meth}`SearchSpace.from_product <baybe.searchspace.core.SearchSpace.from_product>` or {meth}`SearchSpace.from_dataframe <baybe.searchspace.core.SearchSpace.from_dataframe>`.
+However, instead of providing the two components directly, most users would more naturally invoke one of the alternative class methods available, such as {meth}`SearchSpace.from_product <baybe.searchspace.core.SearchSpace.from_product>` or {meth}`SearchSpace.from_dataframe <baybe.searchspace.core.SearchSpace.from_dataframe>`.